zkoss/zk-mvvm-book/data_binding/command_binding.md

         </menu>
     </menubar>
 ```
-- When clicking “Save” button or menuitem, the binder will invoke ` saveOrder() ` in a ViewModel.
+- Line 3: When clicking “Save” button or menuitem, the binder will invoke ` saveOrder() ` in a ViewModel.

 You can pass parameters to a command method.
 Please refer [Advanced/Parameters](../advanced/parameters.html).